stpCollabr8nLstn/JavaScript30/docs/readme.md

 # JavaScript 30

 I took the JavaScript 30 Day Challenge by [@wesbos](https://twitter.com/wesbos).
 Grab the course at [https://JavaScript30.com](https://JavaScript30.com).

 I deviated a bit from the course material so I decided to post my solutions as alternatives.
 Each of my solutions have been added in my github with file name `index-ARIOS.html`.
 I welcome PRs or suggestions.
 Sharing is caring, afterall.
-Enjoy!
+Enjoy and follow me on Twitter! [@stpColabr8nLstn](https://twitter.com/stpcolabr8nlstn)

 ## Day One
 The only major deviation here is that I opted to use `keyup` rather than listening for the end of `transform`.

 Original Solution:

 ```javascript
   function removeTransition(e) {
   	if (e.propertyName !== 'transform') return;